tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print('PASS')
 {% endhighlight %}

 The code awards a PASS grade for any mark greater-than-or-equal-to fifty.
 In the above case the `mark >= 50` returns `True`; so the `print('PASS')` line is executed.
 It is vital that you indent the `print` line, for which you may use a tab or space characters.
 It does not matter how many spaces -- although, four or two is most common -- but you must be consistent throughout your code.
 Everything indented beneath the `if` line is executed upon the condition returning `True`.
-For example, this code will print "PASS" and "Well done!" for any mark greater-than-or-equal-to fifty:
+For example, the following code will print "PASS" and "Well done!" for any mark greater-than-or-equal-to fifty:

 {% highlight py %}
 mark = 60